-Historic first for basketball: Emma Meesseman wins the Belgian National Sports Merit Award
+Emma Meesseman becomes first basketball player to win Belgian National Sports Merit Award

 Meesseman’s record speaks for itself.
-She has won numerous trophies in Europe and the United States while playing for Fenerbahçe in Turkey and the New York Liberty in the WNBA.
-She was named Most Valuable Player (MVP) in the Turkish league and the EuroLeague - which she has now won six times - this year alone, as well as in the European Championship, including its final.
+She has won numerous trophies in Europe and the United States while playing for Fenerbahçe in Türkiye and the New York Liberty in the WNBA.
+She was named Most Valuable Player in this year's Turkish league and EuroLeague - which she has won six times - as well as in the European Championship, including the final.

 Website preview